PriyanshCloudKeeper/readme-testing/README.md

 The application follows a classic three-tier architecture within a Dockerized environment, orchestrated by Docker Compose and fronted by an NGINX reverse proxy.

 1.  **NGINX Reverse Proxy**: Handles incoming traffic, terminates SSL/TLS, and routes requests to the appropriate service based on the domain name.
-It ensures both Keycloak and the Janus bridge are accessible via standard HTTPS.
+It ensures both Keycloak and the Axiom bridge are accessible via standard HTTPS.
-2.  **Janus (SCIM Bridge)**: The core Spring Boot application that translates SCIM requests to Keycloak API calls.
+2.  **Axiom (SCIM Bridge)**: The core Spring Boot application that translates SCIM requests to Keycloak API calls.
 3.  **Keycloak**: The Identity and Access Management system, responsible for authentication and storing user/group data.
 4.  **MariaDB**: The persistent database backend for Keycloak.